 7. The Wild Unknown Tarot Animal Spirit Deck:

 A rather different version of Tarot as it does not follow the numerology and suit system, but rather relies on the four elements and the archetypes of the various animals it depicts.
 Nicely rendered pen & ink illustrations.
 A must for those that are interested in Spirit/Totem/Animals.

 8. Tarot of the Holy Light:

 This hard-to-find deck (mainly available only in the USA) has to be seen to be believed – it’s mad!
 In the best possible sense.
 The images are both antiquated and modern, with rather psychedelic and trippy montages.
 To give you a taste: The Queen of Cups is a winged serpent-mermaid with two tails, squirting streams of water from her nipples…

 A deck that would likely appeal to a younger audience, but that by no means it’s childish!
 The illustrations are charmingly quirky and naïve.

 This tarot deck draws from so many cultural sources – Indian woman is saris, Chinese Huns, and Pagan Druids.
 Beautiful artworks rendered in both pencil and digital overlay.
 It is both stylish and modern.

 What’s your favourite deck?
 Be sure to write it in the comments section down below.

 Want to know more about the Tarot?
-Check out my Events page here, to see one of my many workshops.
+Check out my Online Tarot Course.